-The impact of reading volunteers: What our workshop revealed about children’s literacy
+The impact of reading volunteers: What our research revealed about children’s literacy

 Every child’s reading journey is different – but in our One-to-one Reading Programme, the evidence is clear: consistent, one-to-one time with a dedicated adult can make a tangible difference in a child’s life.

-We recently hosted an impact workshop exclusively for our reading volunteers to share how their time and commitment is transforming children’s reading experiences.
+We recently hosted an impact workshop exclusively for our reading volunteers to explore our children’s literacy research, where we wanted to highlight how their time and commitment is transforming children’s reading experiences.

 Without this support, many children risk falling further behind in their reading, which can have long-term effects both in and beyond the classroom.

-Through our children’s literacy research, grounded in children’s own voices, we’ve seen just how powerful this support can be.
+Through our research, grounded in children’s own voices, we’ve seen just how powerful this support can be.

 Let’s explore what we learned.